Crocodile Dundee II: Plot

-Rico and his men track them to Australia, where they hire some locals to assist, but their Aboriginal tracker abandons them when he hears that their quarry is Mick (the implication being that Mick is a good and respected friend).
-The gangsters then take Mick's friend Walter as a hostage, but Mick saves his friend by shooting Walter slightly.
+Rico and his men track them to Australia, where they hire some locals to assist, but their Aboriginal tracker promptly abandons the group upon learning that their quarry is Mick.
+The gangsters then take Mick's friend Walter as a hostage, but Mick saves him by narrowly missing an aimed rifle shot at Walter's head.

 Walter convinces the gangsters that Mick's failed attack was because he is the only person suitable to guide them, so they take him as a replacement tracker.
 He then leads the gangsters on a false trail through the Outback, during which Mick, with the help of his Aboriginal friends he summoned with a bullroarer, reduces the opposition's numbers one by one, leaving the rest increasingly nervous.
 Mick retrieves Walter from Rico and Miguel, leaving the latter to face him alone.

 Rico sets a bushfire in a ploy to corner Mick, but Mick regains the upper hand, captures Rico, and switches clothes with him to lure Miguel into a vulnerable position.
 Sue, Walter, and Miguel begin shooting at the pair from a distance, mistaking their targets for each other.
 Walter and Miguel shoot Mick and Rico, respectively, and Rico falls down an escarpment to his death.
-Sue shoots and kills Miguel, after which they learn of the clothing switch from one of the aborigines.
+Sue shoots and kills Miguel, after which they learn of the clothing switch from one of the Aboriginals.
 Sue is relieved to find that Walter's shot has only wounded Mick, and the two embrace.
 He asks her if she is ready to go home, to which she joyfully replies, "I am home."